jared-richard-clarke/student/notes/monads/haskell.md

 ## List Comprehensions

-List comprehensions are syntactic sugar for using lists as monads.
+List comprehensions are syntactic sugar for generating lists in a monadic context.

 ```haskell
 instance Monad [] where